-14.4 The policy has a significantly positive effect on the housing objective due to the protection for residential units at ground floor level, as well as positive effects on most other objectives including the social and transport objectives.
+14.4 The allocation policy has a major significantly positive effect on the housing objective due to the protection for residential units at ground floor level, as well as due to the homes on upper floors inclusion; and minor positive effects on most other objectives including the social and transport objectives. most other objectives.